A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Q. Do student health policies have to cover birth control without co-pays?

 Under ACA implementation rules, policies that began on or after August 1, 2012, are required to provide all FDA-approved contraceptive methods for women, including sterilization, with no cost-sharing.
 That doesn’t mean that every birth control option for women is provided at no cost.
 Rather, it means at least one version of every type of contraceptive is covered at no cost to the patient.
 So for example, a health plan only has to offer one combined pill, one patch, one mini-pill, etc. at no charge.
-Other versions of those same types of contraception can have cost-sharing.
+Other versions of those same types of contraception can have cost-sharing, although a plan must have a non-burdensome exemption process for scenarios in which the zero-cost option is not medically appropriate for the enrollee (as determined by their medical provider), to ensure access to medically necessary zero-cost contraception.1.

 The Court ruled that Hobby Lobby (and other “closely held” corporations with religious objections to some or all contraceptives) did not have to cover certain types of contraceptives under its health insurance plan.
 HHS quickly issued an accommodation that essentially created a separate plan under which the women could obtain contraceptives as needed, without the religiously affiliated organization having to fund the contraception.